asouleles/WEAN/README.md

 ## Contact

-Please contact Angelos Souleles (angelossouleles at gmail.com), Elissavet Ganiatsou (eganiatsou at gmail.com) or Christina Papageorgopoulou (cpapage@he.duth.gr) if you have any further questions/suggestions.
+Please contact Angelos Souleles (angelossouleles at gmail.com), Elissavet Ganiatsou (eganiatsou at gmail.com) or Christina Papageorgopoulou (cpapage at he.duth.gr) if you have any further questions/suggestions.